Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 ![](.\img\save-method.png)

-This is the method that receives information from our front end.
+This is the method that receives information from our front-end.
 It also returns the final response.

 ###### Step 21
 Let's create logic that automatically adds the first user each time our application starts.
 Go to `grails-app/init/captchaserver/BootStrap.groovy` and update init function from this: